 Being the size and costs of the land, of the required staff and the devaluation of the equipment uncompressible, the goal of the owner is to maximize the use of the facility to achieve maximum income.

-5-a-side is a team sport, and the activities are mainly concentrated in the evening hours, that is when players are off-work and available to meet and play.
+Indoor soccer is a team sport, and the activities are mainly concentrated in the evening hours, that is when players are off-work and available to meet and play.
 It happens then to have empty fields for most of the day while the peak of users occurs in the range between 18-22, times in which one would not have enough fields to meet the demand.

 To try to reverse this cycle, the wise manager must act upstream, trying to spread the activities throughout the day in order to distribute the presence of consumers heterogeneously.